One family’s 50-year reign over the game of squash

 Although now largely and regrettably left in the veritable trashcan of sporting history, squash once shone brightly atop the podium of Popular Sports.
 Through the back half of last century, squash was seen as a game of skill, cunning, and moustachioed finesse.
 Cousin to tennis, the game plays out on a 32 by 21–foot court: two players battling through intense rallies, frantically bouncing a tiny rubber ball off all four walls, vying for control of the court’s centre-T. And for almost the entirety of the sport’s ascendant fame it was dominated by one family name: the Khans.
 Nowhere else in the history of sports has a single name reigned so brually.

-The astonishing rule of the Khans began in 1940s Pakistan, years before Pakistan was a thing.
-Two young brothers, Hashim and Azam Khan, lived in British-colonised Peshawar — one of the region’s most ancient and culturally-diverse cities.
+The astonishing rule of the Khans began in 1940s in what is now Pakistan.
+Two young brothers, Hashim and Azam Khan, lived in British-colonised Peshawar — one of the region’s most ancient cities.
 Historically a sport of Brits, the town boasted a pair of open-air squash courts, built for the leisure of Her Majesty’s officers.
-The boys would invade the courts when it became too hot for everyone else, playing for hours in the 40-plus degree subcontinental heat.
+The boys would invade the courts when it became too hot for everyone else, playing for hours in the 40-plus degree heat.

 This early introduction led to an eventual revolution and the family’s total monopoly of the sport.
-Young Hashim, likely assisted by his aerodynamic baldness, had speed hitherto inconceivable on the court, transforming the classic ‘drop shot’ (where the ball lightly hits the front wall only to fall immediately, and previously irretrievably, to the ground) from a sure-winner to a vulnerability.
+Young Hashim had speed hitherto inconceivable on the court, transforming the classic ‘drop shot’ (where the ball lightly hits the front wall only to fall immediately, and previously irretrievably, to the ground) from a sure-winner to a vulnerability.
 Hashim won the British Open — then considered squash’s ‘World Cup’ — for six consecutive years between 1951 and 1956.
 His younger brother Azam, initially dismissed as Hashim’s lowly sparring partner, would go on to win the Open a further four times from 1959.
 Incredibly, of the total 26 British Open finalists between 1950 and 1962, the brothers occupied 22 places.
 For over a decade, squash became entirely a fraternal battle.

-The brothers’ only loss throughout this 10-year reign came at the racquet of another Khan: their beefcake relation, cousin Roshan.
-Roshan only briefly occupied the №1 spot before his momentary success would be completely overshadowed by his sons’.
+The brothers’ only loss throughout this 10-year reign came at the racquet of another Khan: their more muscular relation, cousin Roshan.
+But Roshan only briefly occupied the №1 spot before his momentary success would be completely overshadowed by his sons’.

 After retiring, cousin Roshan focussed on cultivating his two sons’ prodigious talent in the game.
 In 1979, the wiry-built eldest, Torsam, impressively rose to be World №13 at age 21.
 In November that year his career and life were proven tragically and spectacularly short — on court in Australia, Torsam suffered a fatal heart attack, falling dead mid-play.